Deformation profiles and microscopic dynamics of complex fluids during oscillatory shear experiments: Materials and Methods

 \subsubsection{Shear-cell}

-The samples are loaded between the two horizontal parallel plates of a commercial strain-controlled shear-cell.
+The samples are loaded between the two horizontal parallel plates of a commercial strain-controlled shear-cell (RheOptiCAD, CAD Instruments, France).
 With this shear-cell, {a modified version of the one} described in Ref. \cite{boitte2013} to enable bright-field imaging, we can impose an oscillatory displacement of the top plate

 while the bottom plate remains stationary.
 In our experiments, the oscillation frequency is kept constant ($\textrm{f}=1$ Hz), while the amplitude $A_0$ is varied in the range $[0.01-1]$ mm.
 The displacement of the top plate identifies the shear direction, corresponding to the orientation of the $x$-axis in Fig.\ref{fgr:setup}.
 The height of gap between the plates is 1 mm for Sylgard, 250 $\mu$m for Worm-like micelles, and 500 $\mu$m for the other samples.
-The plates are standard glass slides whose surface was sandblasted to reduce wall slip, with the exception of small a circular window of diameter 4 mm, which is left clear to enable optical access to the sample.
+The plates are standard glass slides whose surface was sandblasted to reduce wall slip, except for small a circular window of diameter 4 mm, which is left clear to enable optical access to the sample.
+Even though we have not conducted an independent characterization of the roughness of the sandblasted surfaces, we expect it to be of a few micrometers, slightly larger than both the microstructure length-scale of the Carbopol and the particle size.
 The orientation of the plates is controlled by micrometer screws.
 The parallelism of the two plates and the alignment of the moving plate along the shear direction are essential to produce a simple shear deformation.
 The proper alignment of the top plate is assessed by observing the plate surface under the microscope while it is displaced along the shear direction and checking whether it remains in sharp focus.
 As described in more detail in {ESI}, the angle between the two plates is measured by means of a custom interferometric system, coupled to the rear port of the microscope.
 The alignment accuracy than can be achieved is within $\delta \theta \sim 10^{-3}\ rad$.

 Due to a memory buffer register limitation, with the current version of the shear-cell control software the length of an oscillatory experiment is limited to $500$ cycles.
 Moreover, the shear-cell does not provide a real-time output signal proportional to the position of the moving plate, which could have been used to trigger a synchronized camera acquisition.
 Synchronization is a crucial issue in our set-up and it will be discussed in detail in Sec. \ref{technical}.